Florida Septic & Sewer Service, Inc.

 Septic tanks can generally go up to five years before they need to be pumped.
 It’s a good idea to have a sewage professional check and clean the septic tank’s outlet filter whenever they come by to pump the tank.
 Otherwise, cleaning the outlet filters is only necessary if the septic system is malfunctioning.

 Florida Septic & Sewer Service, Inc. has served residents of the Destin area for decades.
-We offer a range of sewage services and products to ensure that your septic system is working properly.
+We offer a range of SEWAGE SERVICES and PRODUCTS to ensure that your septic system is working properly.
 We’re ready to help whenever you need us, even in the middle of the night.
 If you need septic tank maintenance or other sewage services, fill out our online form to get a free quote today.

 Photo courtesy of Flickr